 Emotional intelligence is a better indicator of success than IQ – so let’s start with that!
 Create a timetable that includes activities specifically designed to teach the children how to manage their wellbeing, like meditation for example.
 Ensure that lessons are focused on mindset, self-belief and mental health and start conversations about things that they need to know now, like body image and social media.
 Give them the tools they need to overcome adversity and challenges like Convid-19 and make a real impact on their lives.
 After all, does the current curriculum prepare the children for life?
 I am not sure it does.

 Did this blog inspire you?
 Would you like to become more therapeutic in your approaches and learn more about childhood trauma and the brain?
-Enrol in my FREE 'Preparing your child to return to school' course, which includes my accredited Childhood trauma and the brain module (taken from my six-module therapeutic teaching course).
-Completely free!
+Enrol on our accredited six-module therapeutic teaching course.